-Initial Teacher Training (ITT) in England is undergoing a large shift towards school-led provision, such as that proven highly successful by the West Midlands Consortium (WMC).
-The partnership of schools led by Thomas Telford School (TTS) has been recognised as an outstanding model of delivery and one that many teacher training providers are currently trying to emulate.
+In recent years, Initial Teacher Training (ITT) in England has undergone a shift towards school-led provision such as that proven highly successful by the West Midlands Consortium (WMC).
+The widespread partnership of schools led by Thomas Telford School (TTS) has been recognised as an outstanding model of delivery and one that provides an excellent and well-supported route into the teaching profession.

-The new School Direct routes, both of which lead to the award of Qualified Teacher Status, allow schools to be at the heart of the teacher training process.
-There are two versions of the programme, School Direct (PGCE) and School Direct (Salaried).
+The School Direct routes, both of which lead to the award of Qualified Teacher Status, allow schools to be at the heart of the teacher training process.
+There are two versions of the programme, School Direct (Tuition) and School Direct (Salaried).
 In both cases, schools request training places, recruit trainees and form a partnership with a training provider such as the West Midlands Consortium.
 The school and training provider determine the pattern of training, agree responsibilities and ensure a personalised approach to the course for each trainee.

-School Direct (Salaried) is similar to the WMC GTP route.
-Trainees are employed as an unqualified teacher during training and receive a salary.
-This route will lead to QTS with optional Masters Credits and is not eligible for a bursary Find out more and to apply
+School Direct (Salaried) is the route during which trainees are employed as an unqualified teacher by their training school and receive a salary from them.
+This route will lead to QTS with optional Masters Credits and is not eligible for a bursary Find out more and to apply .